HwWobbe/WipHww/README.md

 * Prepared ImportExport GeoJson data into the XememexH and CurbSide environments.
 * * these now appear as "virtual" fields
 * * * they may need to load as "real" Fields
+* Confirmed: there can be a significant Update lag.
+* ...

 # 2023-02:
 * -02-20: 2nd round of dataLoading procedures under development.